 |Course Length:||1 Year Full-Time|

-Our PGCE Primary Education with QTS programme is a school-based partnership, combining on-campus study with training in placement schools and settings.
+Our PGCE Primary Education with QTS programme combines academic study at either Edge Hill University or Holy Cross College & University Centre with professional training experiences in our partnership schools and settings.

 We strongly recommend an early application as there is high demand for places.

 Student and Alumni Profiles

 What will I study?

 - Academic Study at Masters Level – you will complete two 30-credit modules at Masters level.
 The first module provides academic and professional development through a focus on fundamental skills for teaching as well as contemporary issues in primary education.
 The second module will present you with an opportunity to identify and explore an aspect of special interest within a chosen focus area from a range of potential options.
 The assessment design of these modules allows you to follow your own developing professional interests and so individualise your initial teacher education experience and your professional CV;